-This Explainer aims to answer common questions about the modern slavery provisions in the Bill.
-It is based on a rapid assessment of what is known from research, evidence and data about the rationale for the modern slavery provisions and their potential implications and a legal analysis of the human rights compatibility of the Bill’s modern slavery provisions.
+This Explainer aims to answer common questions about the modern slavery provisions in the Act.* It is based on a rapid assessment of what is known from research, evidence and data about the rationale for the modern slavery provisions and their potential implications and a legal analysis of the human rights compatibility of the Act’s modern slavery provisions, undertaken by Dr Marija Jovanovic and available below.
 This Explainer was produced by the Modern Slavery PEC’s policy impact team, alongside the PEC’s lived experience engagement team.

-- The Illegal Migration Bill, if enacted, would have serious implications for large numbers of people who are victims of modern slavery.
-It provides for the denial of support, and for the detention and deportation of people who are recognised to be potential victims of modern slavery.
+- The Illegal Migration Act presents serious implications for large numbers of people who are victims of modern slavery.
+It provides for the denial of support, and for the detention and deportation or removal of people who are recognised to be potential victims of modern slavery.

-- Thousands of potential victims of modern slavery may be denied protections by the modern slavery provisions in the Bill.
-This will include people for whom their entry to the UK is an integral element of the criminal offence of trafficking committed against them (see paragraphs 5-6).
+- Thousands of potential victims of modern slavery will be denied protections by the modern slavery provisions in the Act, when commenced.
+This includes people for whom their entry to the UK is an integral element of the criminal offence of trafficking committed against them (see paragraphs 7-8).

-- The modern slavery measures in the Bill are incompatible with the UK’s obligations under Article 4 of the European Convention on Human Rights (ECHR), which are part of UK law under the Human Rights Act 1998 (HRA), and its obligations in international law under the European Convention Against Trafficking (ECAT) (see paragraphs 15-19).
+- The modern slavery measures in the Act are incompatible with the UK’s obligations under Article 4 of the European Convention on Human Rights (ECHR), which are part of UK law under the Human Rights Act 1998 (HRA), and its obligations in international law under the European Convention Against Trafficking (ECAT) (see paragraphs 18-25).

-- The measures that are not specific to modern slavery may directly harm people affected by modern slavery who seek asylum or humanitarian protection by increasing their susceptibility to exploitation and trafficking, and by exposing them to long-term psychological harm through, for example, detention (see paragraphs 23-24).
+- The measures that are not specific to modern slavery may directly harm people affected by modern slavery who seek asylum or humanitarian protection by increasing their susceptibility to exploitation and trafficking, and by exposing them to long-term psychological harm through, for example, detention (see paragraph 29).